antonfirsov/docs/2015/04-build/visual-studio-xamarin.md

 ![VS Xamarin Install](vs-xamarin-install.png)

-There are several additional application templates that are available for you to use after installing Xamarin Starter edition, for iOS (displayd below) and Android.
+There are several additional application templates that are available for you to use after installing Xamarin Starter edition, for iOS (displayed below) and Android.

 ![VS Xamarin Experience](vs-xamarin-projects.png)